jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

 - `site-template/skel/log4j/log4j2-tomcat.xml`: one Console appender to
   `SYSTEM_OUT` with the pattern
   `%level{FATAL=<2>, ERROR=<3>, WARN=<4>, INFO=<6>, DEBUG=<7>, TRACE=<7>}%-5level [%t] %c - %m%n`
-  (the M18 pattern of aa-maven, without timestamp) and root level INFO.
+  (the M18 pattern of aa-maven, without timestamp) and root level `${env:ARCHAPPL_ROOT_LOGGER_LEVEL:-INFO}`, so one variable sets the root level of both the Tomcat-level and the WAR-level configuration.
-- `site-template/skel/conf/logging.properties`: removed from the skel;
-  `catalina.sh` passes `-Dnop` when the file is absent, and the `log4j-jul` LogManager does not read it.
+- `site-template/skel/conf/logging.properties`: removed from the skel, and the instance install removes a copy left by an earlier install, so an upgraded host matches a new one; `catalina.sh` passes `-Dnop` when the file is absent, and the `log4j-jul` LogManager does not read it.
 - `docs/technicaldocs/README.systemd.md` and `docs/technicaldocs/README.tomcat.md`:
   the two log4j2 contexts (Tomcat level and WAR level) and which lines each one carries.
 - `tests/phase1-logic.bash`: guards on the rendered `setenv.sh`, the jar
-  install rule and the shipped `log4j2-tomcat.xml`.
+  install rule and the shipped `log4j2-tomcat.xml`; the P1.19 check that reads `skel/conf/logging.properties` for `OneLineFormatter` becomes a check that the file is absent.

 Out of scope: the WAR layout and its root level (M34, G14); the jar set itself (G15); a RollingFile fallback at the Tomcat level.